TelemetryDeck/docs/articles/documentation.md

 ### Search Engine Title and Description

-The `searchEngineTitle` string is used to generate the title of the search engine result for the doc page.
+The `meta_title` string is used to generate the title of the search engine result for the doc page.
 If not specified, it defaults to the `title` string.

-The `searchEngineDescription` string is used to generate the description of the search engine result for the documentation page.
+The `meta_description` string is used to generate the description of the search engine result for the documentation page.
 If not specified, it defaults to the `description` string.

 ### Tags